2023 World Men's Handball Championship: Bidding process

 A decision was scheduled for 4 June 2015, but the Congress was moved to 6 November 2015.
 Poland and Sweden were chosen as the hosts.
 This is the first time Poland participate as the host country at a IHF World Men's Handball Championship.

 Venues

 The tournament took place in nine cities (four in Poland and five in Sweden): Kraków, Gdańsk, Katowice, Płock, Stockholm, Malmö, Gothenburg, Jönköping and Kristianstad.
-The opening game took place in Katowice while the final will take place in Stockholm.
+The opening game took place in Katowice while the final took place in Stockholm.

 Marketing

 The logo was unveiled on 23 August 2021.
 The logo was designed to be used on a dark blue background, but it may also stand alone.
 The logo synthetically presents a flying ball.
 It was inspired by a comet lighting up the sky.
 The symbol conveys dynamism and expression.
 The trails form a hand which, in combination with a ball in the foreground, create a characteristic and friendly graphic form.
 The logo's colors refer to the national colors of Poland and Sweden, the organizers of the Men's World Championship 2023.
 It carries a clear message about the sports discipline of handball.
 A skillful and well-balanced color split alludes to the cooperation of the event hosts and sticking together for the success of the Championship.
 The logo was designed by Polish design agency Studio Signature.
 The slogan: Stick Together was unveiled on 15 September 2021.
 The concept "Stick together" is the framework for all our communication and is the sender in all posts or other expressions coming from the 28th IHF Men's World Championship Poland/Sweden 2023.
 We use "Stick together" to talk about the big questions and the broader context, but we also use "Stick together" locally in all marketing in each host city.
 It symbolizes by each concept: